bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-policy.md

 And I guess you could do this kind of, but you're limited to like 25 transactions and they can't be more than 100 kilovirtual bytes.
 So you take a very small.

-Speaker 0: 00:16:08
+**John** 0: 00:16:08

 You're limited to 25 transactions, why is that?

-Speaker 1: 00:16:11
+**Gloria**: 00:16:11

 Oh, I'm kind of talking about two policies here.
 So one is the transactions cannot individually be more than 100 kilovirtualbytes, and then it, including all of its descendants, can't be more than 101 kilovirtualbytes.
 So you wouldn't be able to take advantage of this imaginary attack vector that I just talked about and like clear out everyone's mempool.
 You could only do like a tiny portion.

-Speaker 0: 00:16:37
+**John** 0: 00:16:37

 And also a transaction can't have more than 24 descendants in the mempool or 24 ancestors.
 We can't have chains or families of transactions that are larger than...

-Speaker 1: 00:16:47
+**Gloria**: 00:16:47

 Well you can have families larger but yeah it wouldn't be like as cut and dry as this.

-Speaker 0: 00:16:53
+**John** 0: 00:16:53

 Right.
 And those rules exist to, as you say, protect space in our mempool, and specifically space in our mempool when transactions change.
-So when we receive a block and transactions get conflicted out of our mempool, or when transactions expire or get replaced, it's quite important that we kind of bound the churn that that can generate in our mempool, because if it's unbounded, like you say, an attacker could essentially empty out our men pool by Filling it up and then conflicting or filling it up and then replacing Okay, cool.
+So when we receive a block and transactions get conflicted out of our mempool, or when transactions expire or get replaced, it's quite important that we kind of bound the churn that that can generate in our mempool, because if it's unbounded, like you say, an attacker could essentially empty out our mempool by Filling it up and then conflicting or filling it up and then replacing Okay, cool.

 ## Mempool policy: BIP125 Replace by Fee (RBF)

-Speaker 0: 00:17:26
+**John** 0: 00:17:26

 And your second example was bit one two five replaced by fee.

-Speaker 1: 00:17:30
+**Gloria**: 00:17:30

 So replaced by fee is essentially you can replace a transaction in an unconfirmed transaction in a mempool by spending the same inputs and then adding doing it such that it has a higher fee rate.
 And this is useful because it allows users to bump their transactions.